 In his book Thinking Fast and Slow, the behavioral psychologist Daniel Kahneman posits that people use two different modes of thinking: one that is "fast, instinctive, and emotional", and one that is "slower, more deliberative, and more logical".
 Extend this to distinguish the types of people who rely more on the first mode and those who rely more on the second, and you have some scientific basis for the existence of this trope.

 Adolf Hitler and Josef Stalin.
 In public, Hitler was the Red Oni.
 During his speeches he was very animated and explosive, whipping himself and the audience up into a frenzy.
 Meanwhile, Stalin's speeches were more dreary and tranquil, making him the Blue Oni.
 However, in private, it was reversed.
 Those close to him described Hitler as being very relaxed, simple, and easygoing.
 Some historians have even pointed to Hitler's easygoing nature as a reason for losing the war.
-He often shrugged off problems that later became much bigger problems, such as Hermann Goering's repeated failures with the Luftwaffe.
+He often shrugged off problems that later became much bigger problems, such as Hermann Göring's repeated failures with the Luftwaffe.
 Stalin, on the other hand, was known for his sudden fits of rage and paranoia which usually led to the infamous Soviet purges.
 More high-ranking Communists were actually killed by Stalin than by Hitler.

 The three major countries on the North American continent: Canada (Blue), Mexico (Purple), and the USA (Red).

 In the past during the Cold War, of the two major communist powers the USSR was the red (active player in the Cold War and the worldwide spread of communist ideology) while China was the blue (more inwardly-focused on building China and, as they have been for much of history, aloof to global politics).
 Now, arguably, the roles are reversing: Russia (no longer communist) is stagnating demographically and playing mostly rearguard militarily (blue) while China ("communist" in name only) is becoming more dynamic and assertive economically and militarily (red).
+However, in an economical sense, Russia's foreign policies idealistically focus very much on its direct neighbours and traditional Soviet brethren (Ukraine, Belarus, Serbia, Azerbaijan, etc) and minor, obscure 'Enemy Mine' allies in the theatre (like Syria and Iran), while China, in a extraordinary fit of Realpolitik, is expanding on a global scale, including into North America and Europe (its former ideological enemies' turf) as well venturing into new and relatively untapped environments like Africa.

 Athens (which valued learning and culture) was blue to Sparta's red (where military glory was valued).